21st Century Englishes Graduate Student Conference Call for Papers

 *Please email proposals and questions to email@example.com.

-*For more information regarding the conference, please visit our conference website at: http://21stcenturyenglishes.wordpress.com/
+*For more information regarding the conference, please visit our conference website at: https://21stcenturyenglishes.wordpress.com/

 Interested in submitting a proposal?
 These questions might help generate some ideas: